 If the repayment was for a prior year, you must file Form W-2c with the SSA to correct only social security and Medicare wages and taxes, and furnish a copy to the employee.
 Do not correct "Wages, tips, other compensation" in box 1, or "Federal income tax withheld" in box 2, on Form W-2c.
 Also do not correct any Additional Medicare Tax withheld on the repaid wages (reported with Medicare tax withheld in box 6) on Form W-2c.
 File the "X" return that is appropriate for the return on which the wages or compensation was originally reported (Forms 941-X, 943-X, 944-X, or CT-1X).
 Correct the social security and Medicare wages and taxes for the period during which the wages or compensation was originally paid.
-For information on reporting adjustments to Forms 941, 941-SS, 943, 944, or Form CT-1, see section had use of those funds during that year.
+For information on reporting adjustments to Forms 941, 941-SS, 943, 944, or Form CT-1, see section 13 of Pub.
+15 (Circular E), the Instructions for Form CT-1X, or section 9 of Pub.
+51 (Circular A).

+Tell your employee that the wages paid in error in a prior year remain taxable to him or her for that year.
+This is because the employee received and had use of those funds during that year.
 The employee is not entitled to file an amended return (Form 1040-X) to recover the income tax on these wages.
 For repayments greater than \$3,000, the employee may be entitled to a deduction or credit for the repaid wages on his or her Form 1040 or 1040-SR for the year of repayment.
 However, the employee is entitled to file an amended return (Form 1040-X) to recover Additional Medicare Tax on these wages, if any.
 Refer your employee to Repayments in Pub.
 525, for additional information.